James-Brandt/james-brandt.github.io/_posts/2025-07-18-aerodynamic-shape-optimisation.md

 ## Conclusion

-This project demonstrated the use of evolutionary algorithms to optimise a three-dimensional shape for minimal aerodynamic drag.
+This project demonstrated the employment of evolutionary algorithms to optimise a superficial three-dimensional shape for minimal aerodynamic drag.
 By integrating mathematical modelling, physics-based penalty functions, and machine learning-based search, the program effectively identified efficient geometries under realistic constraints.
 The success of this approach in a simplified domain provides a valuable stepping stone toward more sophisticated design tools in aerospace, automotive, and civil engineering contexts.
 Continued development, particularly through integration with CFD and real-world testing, would significantly enhance the fidelity and applicability of such simulations.

 ## References